tinyBigGAMES/LMEngine/README.md

 ### <img src="media\Analyze.png" alt="Overview" width="20" height="20"/> Overview
 Welcome to LMEngine.
 We are pleased to introduce you to our versatile and user-friendly library, designed to facilitate local LLM inference across various programming languages.
 Whether you are a seasoned developer or just beginning your journey, LMEngine offers a straightforward solution to integrate advanced language model capabilities into your applications with ease.

-The library maintains a minimal overhead of approximately 2.5MB.
-The API is highly flexible, enabling inference execution through the `LME_RunInference` function, which completes the process and returns the results.
+With an easy to use API, inference can be executed through the single `RunInference` function.
 Users can define callbacks for customization.

 LMEngine provides out-of-the-box bindings for Pascal and C/C++, featuring a straightforward procedural API that facilitates the creation of bindings for additional languages.